engineyard/ey-docs/pages/instance-sizes.md

   * **High Memory Quadruple Extra Large** is 64-bit with 68.4 GB RAM, 26 ECU

-    These are the largest instances you can boot on AppCloud.
+    These are the largest instances you can boot on Cloud.
 With a massive amount of RAM, these are best used for your database tier or in-memory caches.

 <h2 id="cpu">High CPU instances</h2>